Do you know the most scary, exciting thing about entrepreneurship?

 Now it was time we started work on creating his brand logo identity.
 It needed to be consistent, scalable to different sizes and work across all mediums for print and screen.

-I start with creating an inspiration board, gathering images and pairing colours to create a “feel” and an aesthetic to work from throughout the entire project.
-I provide clients with their Pinterest board so they can provide imagery and style that they feel fits their brand.
+I start with an inspiration board, gathering images and pairing colours to create a “feel” and an aesthetic to work from throughout the entire project.

-The client did a great job pulling images together in a secret Pinterest board, and the colour palette of the photos and design inspirations blended in perfectly with some of the adjectives from our strategy sessions, ‘confident’, ‘fresh’, ‘innovative’, ‘revolutionary’ and ‘knowledgeable’
+John did a great job pulling images together in a secret Pinterest board, and the colour palette of the photos and design inspirations blended in perfectly with some of the adjectives from our strategy sessions, ?confident?, ?fresh?, ?innovative?, ?revolutionary? and ?knowledgeable?

 I kept all of those qualities in mind as I moved onto the next step: sketching logo concepts.

 You can see how the inspiration board help focus ideas?within my sketches; I worked on the?square or box shape and the letter shapes.
 I drafted up a number of variations that focused on simplicity and ease of use of the software.

 After digitising the concepts and presenting John with a few distinct logo options, he chose the one below.

 There are many variables to consider when designing a logo, but versatility is one of the key things I focus on.
 The box icon can be used on its own or rearranged into alternative logos to give him more versatility.